learn-co-students/SQL-bear-organizer-lab-noukod-000/TUTORIAL.md

      Failure/Error: expect(@db.execute(selects_bear_that_killed_Tim )).to eq([[8, nil, 20, "M", "black", "aggressive", "FALSE"]])
 ```

-Enter following SQL-Query in your `selects_bear_that_killed_Tim` method to select the bear that killed Tim
+Enter following SQL query in your `selects_bear_that_killed_Tim` method to select the bear that killed Tim:
 ```ruby
 "SELECT * FROM bears WHERE bears.name IS NULL;"
 ```

+Now all the tests should be passing!